Research table: Dietary fat and breast cancer risk

 Dietary fat during the teen years

-Eating a high-fat diet during the teen years may play a role in breast cancer.
+Eating a high-fat diet during the teen years may be related to breast cancer in adulthood.

 Some findings show women who ate a diet high in total fat during their teen years had an increased risk of breast cancer before menopause compared to women who at a diet low in total fat during their teen years .